737BassTP/COSC345-Game/user_testing/questionnaire.md

 - On a scale of 1 to 5, how likely are you to recommend this game to a friend or colleague?
 2. Maybe when it is finished.
 - Do you have any additional comments?

+Markko Sutherland
+# User Testing Questionnaire

+Thank you for participating in the user testing for our game.
+Your feedback is invaluable in helping us improve.
+Please take a moment to provide your thoughts and opinions on various aspects of the game.

+## General Feedback
+- On a scale of 1 to 5, how much did you enjoy playing this game?
+3
+- What aspects of the game did you enjoy the most?
+The enemies look cool
+## Gameplay and Mechanics
+- On a scale of 1 to 5, how well balanced did you find the combat?
+3
+- Do you have any additional comments? it's kind of easy but the enemies can kill you fast if you run into them
+## Narrative and Storytelling
+- On a scale of 1 to 5, how enjoyable did you find the game's storyline and narrative elements?
+I didnt know there was a story apart from Sean telling me
+- Do you have any additional comments?

+## Educational Aspect
+- Did you learn anything about nutrition or NZ birds?
+If so, please provide details.
+I learned about food
+- On a scale of 1 to 5, how well do you think the game balanced entertainment and education?
+3
+- Do you have any additional comments?

+## Graphics and Visuals
+- On a scale of 1 to 5, how would you rate the visual design and overall aesthetics of the game?
+4
+- Do you have any additional comments? it looks cool
+## Trivia Questions
+- How did you feel about the inclusion of the trivia questions?
+Did it add to your enjoyment of the game?
+I liked them
+- On a scale of 1 to 5,  how difficult did you find the trivia questions?
+4 because I don't know anything about nutrition like that
+- Do you have any additional comments?

+## Suggestion for Improvement
+- Are there any other aspects of the game which could be improved?
+If so, please provide details.
+I think adding more questions
+- Were there any technical issues or bugs that you encountered while playng the game?

+## Overall Impressions
+- On a scale of 1 to 5, how likely are you to recommend this game to a friend or colleague?
+3
+- Do you have any additional comments?